Find-a-spider: Frequently-Asked QuestionsWhat is the primary purpose of this website?

 Why can't I find my spider anywhere on this website?

 Since the focus of this guide is on the spiders of South-east Queensland, your spider may not be included on this website because is not found in or near South-east Queensland.
-In addition, the creator of this site has not yet managed to obtain photographs of all Australian spider species, some of which have not yet even been formally described or assigned a scientific name.
+In addition, the creator of this site has not yet managed to obtain photographs of all Australian spider species, some of which are still to be formally described and assigned a scientific name.

-Why is it that in a number of cases different species have been given the same common name?
+Why is it that in a number of instances different species have been given the same common name?

 This may be true when several species have very similar appearance and behavioural characteristics and the common name given to them is based on those characteristics.
-For example, all species that are called trapdoor spiders live in a burrow with a door at the entrance.
-On the other hand some other spiders, including mouse and wolf spiders, also tend to close off their burrows with a door, but these are not normally called trapdoor spiders.
+For example, many species that are called trapdoor spiders live in a burrow with a door at the entrance, but on the other hand some other spiders, including mouse and a few wolf spiders, also tend to close off their burrows with a door, but these are not normally called trapdoor spiders.

 I think I have just found a spider that is not already on this website.
 What should I do now?